-The best way to enjoy the sights of Rome is to embark on a boat on the Tiber River, either during the day or at night.
-At some point in your trip you will need a little time to relax after hours and hours of walking and sightseeing around the Eternal City. **Spring, with its milder temperatures, is the best season to enjoy this activity.
+The best way to enjoy the sights of Rome is to embark on a boat on the Tiber River, day or night.
+At some point in your trip you will need a little time to relax after hours and hours of walking and sightseeing around the Eternal City.
+Spring, with its milder temperatures, is the best season to enjoy this activity.

 A more relaxing and comfortable way to spend a morning or afternoon in Rome is to take a cruise, as it will allow you to contemplate the monuments of the metropolis and discover the other side of Rome.
 And if, after sightseeing, your guts are rumbling, check out the best restaurants in the Italian capital.

 What is the spring temperature in Rome?

-- April: the thermometer registers temperatures between 9ºC and 19ºC.
+- April: the thermometer registers temperatures between 9° and 19° Celsius.

 - May: temperatures hover between 13º and 23ºC.

 - June: the thermometer rises registering minimum temperatures around 17º C and maximum temperatures of 27º C.

-In this season the days are getting longer, we can enjoy more daylight hours and the plans that we like so much in the streets begin.
+In this season the days are getting longer, we can enjoy more hours of daylight and the plans that we like so much in the streets begin.